-The drill-hole database for the Middle Zone resource estimation was provided by Bellhaven to MMC in digital format in May of 2012 and was imported into Vulcan modeling software.
-The database was updated in July of 2016 to include a total of 106 drill holes, including the 54 drill holes (Figure 14.17, 14.18) that pertain to the Middle Zone deposit.
-Table 14.5 outlines the data in the drill-hole database provided by Bellhaven.
+The drill-hole database for the Middle Zone resource estimation was provided by GoldMining in digital format and was imported into Vulcan modeling software.
+The database is inclusive of all 106 drill holes, including the 54 drill holes (Figure 14.17, 14.18) that pertain to the Middle Zone deposit.
+Table 14.5 outlines the data in the drill-hole database provided by GoldMining.